diegoe/X13/README.md

-# Wayland
+# X12

-Wayland is a project to define a protocol for a compositor to talk to its clients as well as a library implementation of the protocol.
+X12 is a project to define a protocol for a compositor to talk to its clients as well as a library implementation of the protocol.
 The compositor can be a standalone display server running on Linux kernel modesetting and evdev input devices, an X application, or a wayland